Question Page

-What are short and sweet messaging templates or frameworks that you and your team use?
+What short and sweet messaging templates does your team use?

 I am looking for messaging templates.
 Our team is looking for something short and sweet.
 If you have a template you can share, that would be great.